nf-core/sarek/docs/usage.md

   - Includes links to test data so needs no other parameters
 - `test_annotation`
   - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters
+  - Input data is a `VCF` for testing annotation
 - `test_no_gatk_spark`
   - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters
+  - Specify `--no_gatk_spark`
 - `test_split_fastq`
   - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters
+  - Specify `--split_fastq 500`
 - `test_targeted`
   - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters
+  - Include link to a target `BED` file and use `Manta` and `Strelka` for Variant Calling
 - `test_tool`
   - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters
+  - Test directly Variant Calling with a specific TSV file and `--step variantcalling`
 - `test_trimming`
   - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters
+  - Test trimming options
 - `test_umi_qiaseq`
   - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters
+  - Test a specific `UMI` structure
 - `test_umi_tso`
   - A profile with a complete configuration for automated testing
-  - Includes links to test data so needs no other parameters
+  - Test a specific `UMI` structure

 ### -resume

 Specify this when restarting a pipeline.
 `Nextflow` will used cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.

 ### -c